 Not only are there allowances that apply before liability to gift tax kicks in, but the tax authority is not ordinarily informed of even large transfers of money between family members.
 Only if a transfer was considered 'unusual' and 'suspicious' is there a legal obligation on banks to report it.

-Although only stated in general terms, the civil code also grants an exemption from tax for customary gifts, called présent d’usage, stating: ‘The character of a customary gift is assessed at the date it is granted and taking into account the assets of the donor.’
+Although only stated in general terms, Article 852 of the civil code also grants an exemption from tax for customary gifts, called présent d’usage, stating: ‘The character of a customary gift is assessed at the date it is granted and taking into account the assets of the donor.’